Amtrak’s Acela is a relaxing and elegant way to travel along the Northeast Corridor, and it is a high-speed train that reaches top speeds of 150 mph!

 This class offers:

-- Reserved seating with free changes
+- Reserved seating offers free seat changes at any time before boarding if available.

 - Adjustable lighting and large tray tables